MohitGoel92/Linear-Regression/README.md

 - A model or estimation approach.
 - A desired number of features.

-RFE then repeatedly applied the the model, measures feature importance and recursively removes less important features.
+RFE then repeatedly applies the model, measures feature importance and recursively removes less important features.

 Example Code: